MadrinanComLab/Exp-PocketBase/README.md

 ```
 <b><em>NOTE:</em></b> Make sure you are in `pb_app` folder before you install this npm library.<br/>

-- State object that will be used for simple loading indicator.
+- State object that will be used for a simple loading indicator.
 ```javascript
 const [ is_loading, setLoading ] = useState(false);
 ```

 <br/>

-- Then, the actual code for validation, there was a comment on the code to help breaking it down:
+- Then, on the actual code for validation, there was a comment on the code to help break it down:
 ```javascript
 async function login(data){
     /* This function was a custom function of handleSubmit() */